hipikat/django-revkom/README.rst

 django-revkom
 =============

 Django-revkom is Adam Wright's in vitro development repository.
+Generic code in real projects is DRYed out by being refactored to this repository.
-Living between code specific to projects and thouroughly generic, sharable Python packages, this repository acts as an experimental staging area.
+Modules of reusable, sharable code may then be extracted from this repo into MIT-licensed Python packages.
+As such, this repository should be considered an experimental staging area.

-Currently working on:

-- revkom-settings: Generic, modular, easy Django settings with execfiles()!
-    - rename to django-glowballs (haha)
+Currently, my plans involve:

-- revkom-helpers: Utilities and mixins required by revkom spin-off projects
+- revkom-helpers: Software patterns, generic utils, helpful mixins and more

-Currently extracting:
+  Carrying the package name 'revkom', this will be where the most generic constructs live, if they're likely to be used by spin-off projects emerging from this repository.

+- django-cinch: Code Is Not Configuration.
+However...

+  Modular settings, with a sensible default project configuration.

-- django-sassmouth: A Django Staticfiles backend for compiling SASS/SCSS
+- django-sassmouth: A Djagno Staticfiles backend for compiling Sass/SCSS

-In the pipeline:
+  Intended to be a small, standalone, pure-Python backend for compiling Sass et al. Good alternatives exist as extensions for django-pipeline and elsewhere.
+At the time of writing, pyScss is under heavy development and not quite up to working with Zurb Foundation, so the project's on hold and I'm using Compass to compile my Sassy files.

-- django-hostess: virtual host/subdomain processing
+- django-hostess: Virtual host and subdomain processing

-  [different philosophy to django-subdomains]
-- django-cinch: Code is not configuration, hey?
-    - generic, modular, easy Django settings with execfiles()
-    - read settings from ini files??
+  Alternatively, you could use django-subdomains, which is mature.
+I want to take a philosophically different direction, however...